The Pole Behaviour of the Phase Derivative of the Short-Time Fourier Transform: Numerical Observations

 \section{Numerical Observations}

-Let us investigate the derivative of the phase of the STFT of noise.
-We will see that around zeros the phase derivative shows the mentioned, interesting behavior.

-For noise, only statistical properties of the phase are accessible.
+For noise, naturally only statistical properties of the phase are accessible.
 Some interesting results for the phase derivative have been shown in the context of reassignment.
-In particular the study of the distribution of the phase derivative values appear in \cite{Chassande98on}.
-There, the following result is given.
-We consider a zero-mean Gaussian analytic white noise $f$ such that its expectation is given by
+In \cite{Chassande98on}, the following result is given: We consider a zero-mean Gaussian analytic white noise $f$ such that

 and $\E[f(t) f(s)]=0$ for any $(t,s)\in \bR^2$, with its real and imaginary parts a Hilbert transform pair.
 Using a Gaussian window given by $g(t) = e^{-\pi \frac{t^2}{2\sigma^2}}$, the phase derivative over time of $V(f,g)$ is a random variable with distribution of the form: